MutualAidNYC/mutual_aid_call_center/README.md

 8. Create `.env` in the root of the project file

    1. Copy `.env-sample` to `.env` with the command: `$ cp .env-sample .env`
    2. Change the values in `.env` file, by getting the [Twilio API sid and auth_token](https://www.twilio.com/console/project/settings) or having an administrator provide it to you.
-This will NOT be uploaded for security to github as it is git ignored.
+This will NOT be commited to git for security as it is git ignored.
       - `ACCOUNT_SID`: The Account SID
       - `AUTH_TOKEN`: Auth Token
+   3. If you add any addition key=value pairs, they will be uploaded to twilio as a enviroment variable within the twilio api serverless enviroment.
+It will also be available during local development.

 ## Instructions for local development